 Letting yourself off the hook usually means lying to ourselves, drowning ourselves in excuses, and generally slacking off because we can’t be bothered to follow through.
 We fail to make an effort to do the things that we told ourselves were important to us.

-But this post has me thinking that there are definitely times when we need to give ourselves a good (albeit kind) kick up the butt to get us moving.
+While I am a strong advocate for self-compassion and self-love there are times when we definitely need to give ourselves a good (albeit kind) kick up the butt to get ourselves moving.